mui/material-ui/docs/src/pages/careers/lead-designer.md

 # Lead Designer

-<p class="description">You will own most of MUI's design work and manage a small team of designers.</p>
+<p class="description">You will be accountable for MUI's design execution and manage a small team of designers.</p>

 ## Details of the Role